rawazrauf/iraq-farms-health/METHODOLOGY.md

 > **Important:** FTW boundaries are *predictions* from a model, not an official cadastre.
 Some real fields are missed; some detected "fields" may not be cultivated; and boundaries may not perfectly match a field's true edges — especially in dense, irregular, or small-plot areas.
 If your field is not outlined, the tool cannot read it.
 Field outlines are only shown at close zoom (zoom level 13 and above) to avoid clutter and misleading detections over towns.

+### Farmland density (low zoom) — FTW confidence

+When you are zoomed out too far to see individual field outlines, the map shows a faint overlay indicating where farmland is concentrated, so the country doesn't look empty.
+This overlay is **not** a field-by-field layer: it is FTW's own model **confidence** for its global field predictions (a 500-metre raster), rendered through the public **titiler.xyz** tiling service and shown only at low zoom.
+It fades out as you zoom in and the real, tappable field outlines take over.

+> **Important:** this layer answers "roughly where is the farmland?", not "is this a field?".
+It reflects where the FTW model is confident that fields exist, which tracks farmland concentration but is a proxy, not a measurement.
+It also depends on a third-party tile service (titiler.xyz) that the project does not control; if that service is slow or unavailable, only this low-zoom overlay is affected — the rest of the tool works normally.

 ### Base map & reference layers — Esri

 The satellite base map and the roads / place-name / boundary reference layers are **Esri World Imagery** and Esri reference services.
+The same reference layers (roads and place names) are also composited into the shareable field report so the small map there carries geographic context.

 ---